. Benvenuti! The definitive site for Sicilian travel, history, arts, culture and more. Don't just 'visit' Sicily. Experience it!

 Termini Imerese

-mapWe'll be honest: Termini, except for its few standing fragments of Roman architecture and what little remains of a hilltop fortress, is hardly worth a lengthy visit, but it's close to the Himera archeological site and a reference point en route to Caccamo Castle.
-Termini Imerese is less than forty kilometers east of Palermo or about twenty-five minutes by train or car.
+mapWe'll be brutally honest: Termini itself, except for its few standing fragments of Roman architecture and what little remains of a hilltop fortress, is hardly worth more than a brief visit.
+However, its small museum houses a few interesting Arab-period finds and this small city is close to the Himera archeological site and a reference point en route to Caccamo Castle farther inland.
+Termini Imerese is less than forty kilometers east of Palermo or about twenty-five minutes by train or car, midway between Palermo and Cefalù.

 The town's Latin name comes to us from the phrase "Thermae Imerenses" for "Hot Springs of Himera."
 Indeed, the remains of arched Roman aqueducts are visible at Termini.
 The toponymic "Himera" Himera.was the Greek name for the large settlement near present-day Termini.
 Truth be told, the story of Himera is the only historically noteworthy episode that can be linked to the ancient history of Termini Imerese.